projectatomic/adb-atomic-developer-bundle/docs/using.rst

    3. Enable the Console by choosing Windows->Show Views->Console.

    4. In the ``Docker Explorer`` view, click to add a connection.
 You should provide a "connection name."
-If your Environment Variables are set correctly, the remaining fields will autopopulate.
+      If your Environment Variables are set correctly, the remaining fields will auto-populate.
 If not, using the output from ``vagrant service-manager env docker``, put the DOCKER_HOST variable in the "TCP Connection" field and the DOCKER_CERT_PATH in the "Authentication Section" Path.

    5. You can test the connection and then accept the results.
 At this point, you are ready to use the ADB with Eclipse.

 .. _Docker Tooling: http://www.eclipse.org/community/eclipse_newsletter/2015/june/article3.php
+      **Note:** Testing has been done with Eclipse 4.5.0.

 Using the box via SSH
 =====================